arielf/clean-push/FAQ.md

 - (0) Are you comparing the right two objects and in the correct order?
 - (1) Did you forget to commit (locally)?
 - (2) Did you forget to push to your (remote) dev branch?
-- (3) Did you forget to pull remote main into the local main branch?
+- (3) Did you forget to merge (land) remote dev into remote main?
-- (4) Did you forget to merge (land) remote dev into remote main?
+- (4) Did you forget to pull the newly merged remote main into the local main branch?

-- (5) Did you forget to pull the latest main branch _after_ the merge?
+Only going through all these steps would ensure everything is in sync.

-Only going through all this (5) step process would ensure everything is in sync.
+The utility [4-way-diff](4-way-diff) is a handy script to do all these comparisons and tell you which part of the circle has not been completed.

 ### I pushed (or pulled) but I still don't see the changes I expect...